 Cloth attachment wasn’t as absorbent as expected

 If you want to deep clean just about anything in your home but don't want to spend a ton on a steam cleaner, the versatile COSTWAY Multipurpose Steam Cleaner is the way to go.
 It comes with 19 accessories, so you can use it on everything from floors to furniture.
 Our testing team was most impressed by how quickly the cleaner heats up compared to other picks.
-Setting up the cleaner also met our tester’s expectations, earning it 4 stars for this attribute.
+Setting up the cleaner also met our tester’s expectations.

 Our first challenge for this cleaner was the soy sauce test on a tile surface.
 It took a little less than three minutes to dissolve the spill.
-Our tester gave it an effectiveness rating of 4 stars, noting that it'll take a pass or two to remove a wet stain, and you may need to use a sponge as well.
+Our tester noted that it'll take a pass or two to remove a wet stain, and you may need to use a sponge as well.
 The machine performed just as well on soft surfaces, lifting ketchup from an upholstered cushion in just one and a half minutes and soil in a mere 45 seconds.

 While some steam cleaners can become hot to the touch or drip water, this COSTWAY appliance has none of those shortcomings.
 The buttons are easy to navigate and in an ideal location.
-For these reasons, our tester gave this machine 5 stars for usability.
-This steam cleaner is also powerful but quiet (another 5-star rating); you can use the cleaner while having a conversation or listening to music without struggling to hear over the pressure of the steam.
+For these reasons, our tester gave this machine top marks for usability.
+This steam cleaner is also powerful but quiet (another perfect rating); you can use the cleaner while having a conversation or listening to music without struggling to hear over the pressure of the steam.

 With 19 accessories, it’s obvious that this steam cleaner is designed to help you clean every nook and cranny in your home, garage, outdoor space, and car.
 Our tester wished the cleaner head with extension tubes pivoted better.
 It wasn't a dealbreaker, though.
 It's just something to be aware of if you have large areas of flooring you plan to clean at one time.